Jesioon/Foody/README.md

 # Foody v2.0 (future)

-In next version I will try to add some new features:
--users will be able to like their favorite recipes and display a list of them, -users will be able to comment recipes,
+In next version I will try to add some new features: users will be able to like their favorite recipes and display a list of them, users will be able to comment recipes,